 What is there to do in La Linea in winter?

-Day trips to Gibraltar, exploring Campo de Gibraltar, eating at seafood restaurants without queuing, dolphin watching from nearby Tarifa, and walking the coast.
+Day trips to Gibraltar, exploring the Campo de Gibraltar (Tarifa, Ronda, Algeciras, Estepona), eating at seafood restaurants without queuing, dolphin watching from Tarifa, and walking the Paseo Marítimo.
 The city stays fully active through winter.